0Hughman0/Flask-Spark/README.md

     spark = init_app(app)

-This then allows you to run the cli command `spark_render`:
+Behind the scenes this does a bit of work that ultimately allows you to run the cli command `spark_render`:

     ..\my_app$ flask spark_render

-which re-renders all templates from `pages`, and writes them to a configured directory.
+This command then renders, each page in `pages` using flask's own `render_template` method.
+Finally these html documents get written to an output folder, ready to be served up.

+## Additional features:

-flask spark also knows how to render markdown articles, and makes a bit of effort to ensure Jinja flow control such as `{% for i in range(10) %}` and {% extends 'master.html' %} still works!
+* Builtin `MarkdownPage` type that can render markdown templates.
+Additionally, flask spark makes a bit of effort to ensure Jinja flow control such as `{% for i in range(10) %}` and `{% extends 'master.html' %}` still works!

-flask spark also allows you to use `url_for` within your static templates.
-Additionally it provides a `spark_url` context processor, which lets you easily reference static pages within both static and app templates.
+* Use of `url_for` within your static templates is maintained, making it easy to link to your dynamic site.
+* Additionally a `spark_url` context processor is provided, which emulates `url_for`'s behaviour, but builds urls for content within the static site. (`spark_url` can also be used within the dynamic application).